 In any industry, potential subscribers love to learn more about themselves, so offering a test is a powerful incentive for subscribers to opt-in.

 Taking a test like this one can show subscribers that they are struggling with certain problems that they may not have realized.
 In this case, “being blocked in business.”
-Once a subscriber realizes they have such a problem, they often become one of your best customers if you offer a solution for that problem.
+Once a subscriber realizes they have such a problem, they often become one of your best customers if you offer a solution to that problem.

 Also, notice the button copy: “Tell me what’s blocking me.”
 That’s an enticing call to action that you may want to borrow for your own pages.
-Take a closer look here.

 Before You Go, Do You Have a Page to Share?

 Congratulations to all the marketers featured in today’s post.
 Thanks for sharing your outstanding innovations on these pages.